quasarframework/quasar-framework.org/source/guide/quasar-upgrade-guide.md

 $ quasar init <folder_name>
 ```

 Observe the new [project structure](/guide/app-directory-structure.html).
-Start to port out files to the new project folder, taking into account the far superior structure. **Using the new starter kit will allow you to take advantage of future seamless upgrades!** In any case, do not simply copy your `/src` folder over to the new starter kit.
+Start to port out files to the new project folder, taking into account the far superior structure. **Using the new project initialization feature will allow you to take advantage of future seamless upgrades!** In any case, do not simply copy your `/src` folder over to the newly initialized project folder.

 ### Build configuration no longer required
-You'll notice the new starter kit doesn't provide a `/build` or `/config` folders.
+You'll notice a newly initialized project doesn't provide a `/build` or `/config` folders.
 They are no longer required.
 Everything can be easily configured from `/quasar.conf.js` now.
 You don't need to know Webpack.
 [More Info](/guide/app-quasar.conf.js.html).

 ### No main.js?
 Yes.
 It's no longer there because you don't need it anymore.
 For initialization code and importing libraries into your website/app, read about [App Plugins](/guide/app-plugins.html).